Top 5 Detox Teas for This Summer 2020

 Calm and Relaxation: These teas do not only detoxify the body and cleanse it but also give you a feeling of calm and relaxation.
 This is very helpful especially if you are always stressed out.

 Choosing detox teas isn't really difficult as there are plenty of flavors and varieties in the market.
 Some types of herbal teas include green tea, ginger tea, Dandelion root, peppermint tea, and Burdock Root.
 Each of these teas has its own distinct taste and has varying effects on the body, which is great considering the fact that you can try each of them for the purpose of variety.

 The common dandelion (Taraxacum officinale) has been a worldwide weed for centuries.
 It is well-known in many cultures.
 People in every culture have adopted it for a number of medicinal applications.
 The dandelion root has been important mostly as a digestive remedy and for liver function.
 The leaf has been used as a diuretic and bitter digestive stimulant.

 Native Americans used the whole boiled plant for treating kidney disease, upset stomach, and skin disorders.
 In Traditional Chinese Medicine it has long been known for helping with digestive problems and for boosting milk production in breastfeeding women.
 Even today, European herbalists continue the traditional use of dandelion as a treatment for fever, diabetes, and diarrhea.

 In addition to its importance internally, dandelion is often added to herbal formulas for skincare.
 It seems to synergize with other herbs such as burdock root, licorice, insulae, and ginseng, in particular for application to acupressure points of the feet.

 Image courtesy - https://draxe.com

 Ginger is a very popular spice used in oriental and far eastern cuisines.
-Not only is it a spice, it is a very useful item in a detox diet.
+Not only is it a spice, but it is also a very useful item in a detox diet.
 It has properties that are very helpful in cleansing the body of toxins.
 There are many ways it can be used in detoxing, including as a food, a bath additive, and a tea.
 Here are some ideas: